raganwald/braythwayt.com/_posts/2013-12-01-communication-check.md

 Without a master developer to dictate every detail in advance, and without a single master of all the specialized areas of knowledge, construction is a *communication problem*.
 And so, it turns out, is medicine.
 Medicine is a communication problem.
 Complex fields with interdisciplinary teams are communication problems.

-Obviously, a construction schedule--a checklist of things to do--is not a tool for helping specialists communicate with each other.
+Obviously, a construction schedule--a checklist of things changes to make to the physical status of the project--is not a tool for helping specialists communicate with each other.

-### software is a communication problem

-Software has also moved beyond the "Master Builder."
-We still have a few notable and justifiably admired exceptions, but the industry norm is team of knowledge specialists.
-A database analyst and a programmer both have an interest in understanding what kinds of queries are made, and how to optimize them, but a solution requires changes to both code and database configuration, so they have to get together and share information.

-Software is a complex field, with teams of specialists that need to communicate.
-Even if we can't learn from how construction projects schedule construction activities, can we learn something from how construction projects get specialists to communicate?

 ### submittal checklists